 What are YOUR wardrobe essentials?

 Finding a definitive list of wardrobe essentials is tough, mostly because every guy has different needs.
-My essentials may not work for a guy who lives in suits during the week (and vice versa).
+My essentials may not work for a guy who lives in

 But finding YOUR definitive list is much easier.
 You just have to observe yourself, see what you do during the week, consider the weather where you live, and how much you’re willing to spend.